okikio-school/distributed-systems-final-project/README.md

 In terms of resources we’ll utilize the course content to apply what we’ve learned in distributed systems, to ensure we can enable the distributed system principles of transparency and reliability.

-We will need a language such as Next.js to help manage the user interface for the program, database, and a centralized server in order to help us manage connections.
+We will need a framekworks and tools such as Astro, Deno, and Solid.js to help manage the user interface for the program, database, and a centralized server in order to help us manage connections.

 In addition, we will need a simple user interface, support for WebRTC/WebTransport/UDP and a tracking mechanism to ensure we’re able to meet our success metrics.

+Though the project wasn't as successful as we had hoped, we were able to start calls between peers and have a basic call system running, which isn't much but hopefully counts as a consolidation prize.